joshhayles/joshhayles/README.md

        - Educating clients and the public about the market, technology, and trends
        - Creating memorable and pleasant experiences for my clients in a variety of ways

+## Tax Corrector - the website I built that helps homeowners lower their property taxes
+Tax Corrector is a website I built that helps homeowners lower their property taxes.
+I currently have hundreds of paying customers using this service each year.

+- Engineered and deployed (AWS Fargate) a scalable web application using Django, JavaScript, HTML, and CSS that processes hundreds of annual property tax protest reports, featuring automated evaluation forms and secure payment processing (Stripe)
+- Implemented data-driven algorithms (taken from my experience in Real Estate) along with a responsive UI/UX design, high quality PDF reports that result in an average of a 12% - 20% reduction for customers, and a 90% success rate

 ## My Software Engineer Background with Flatiron
-- At Flatiron, I learned a variety of technology and put in 50 to 60 hours of work per week into their program for roughly 4 months
+At Flatiron, I learned a variety of technology and put in 50 to 60 hours of work per week into their program for roughly 4 months

-- The overall technology was focused on full stack development.
+The overall technology was focused on full stack development.
 I learned Javascript (in its raw form first), then React for the framework.
 For the backend we learned Ruby / Rails.

-- Since then, I have focused on improving my Web Development skills using: JavaScript (Pure / Vanilla), advanced JavaScript, CSS / Styling and Prototyping, Svelte/Sveltekit, Node.js, and solving DSAs (Data Structures and Algorithms).
+Since then, I have focused on improving my Web Development skills using: JavaScript (Pure / Vanilla), advanced JavaScript, CSS / Styling and Prototyping, Svelte/Sveltekit, Node.js, and solving DSAs (Data Structures and Algorithms).

-## Why I love Technology, and writing about it
+## Why I love Technology (and writing about it!)
 - I’m a tech-enthusiast, especially when it comes to Real Estate technology

     - I thrive on an environment that allows me to learn new things